Medical Management of IBD

 UC San Diego is a leader in studying new treatments for ulcerative colitis and Crohn’s disease.

-UC San Diego Health System is a high-volume center for complex surgeries for Crohn's disease and ulcerative colitis.
+UC San Diego Health is a high-volume center for complex surgeries for Crohn's disease and ulcerative colitis.
 We incorporate the use of single-incision techniques, robot-assisted and transanal approaches when appropriate to provide the best possible outcomes in the treatment of Crohn's disease, ulcerative colitis and their complications.
-Read more about UC San Diego Health System's expertise in surgery for IBD.
+Read more about UC San Diego Health's expertise in surgery for IBD.